epsilon-ux/blueprint-ui/projects/epsilon-blueprint/README.md

 ## Angular & Development

-Run `ng serve` and `ng build --epsilon-blueprint` concurrently to develop on the epsilon-blueprint package.
+Run `ng build --watch epsilon-blueprint`, and once that has begun run `ng serve` concurrently to develop on the epsilon-blueprint package.

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.14.